-Key improvements to iOS 3.0 included support for In-App Purchases, peer-to-peer connections, an app interface for accessories, access to the iPod music library, a new Maps API and the first implementation of push notifications.
+Key improvements included support for In-App Purchases, peer-to-peer connections, an app interface for accessories, access to the iPod music library, a new Maps API and the first implementation of push notifications.

 The MacBook Pro also got an overhaul at WWDC.
 LED-backlit displays, glass Multi-Touch trackpads, illuminated keyboards, Firewire 800 and Nvidia graphics came standard across the line.
 The 13-inch and 15-inch models both gained SD card slots while the 17-inch sported an ExpressCard slot.
 The 13 and 15-inch models also gained new battery technology initially introduced with the 17-inch model earlier that year that netted up to 40 percent longer battery life.
 What's more, Apple dropped the price as much as $300 to make them more affordable than before.

-One other thing made the keynote presentation at WWDC 2009 noteworthy - Apple CEO Steve Jobs, the event's primary keynote showman for years, had already taken a medical leave of absence that started in January of that year.
+Apple CEO Steve Jobs, the event's primary keynote showman for years, had already taken a medical leave of absence that started in January of that year.
 We'd learn eventually that Jobs had a liver transplant.
 That left WWDC in the capable hands of senior vice president of worldwide marketing, Phil Schiller and the rest of the team.
 They did Jobs proud.